Staying Sober: Experts Share Holistic Approaches to Addiction Recovery

 “Some will argue and say, ‘You don’t need God to be sober,’ and maybe that’s true—but for me, surrendering to Jesus brought true freedom and restoration,” Huray said.
 “The world and its offerings only brought temporary coping.”

-“If we do not develop an identity in our Creator and an understanding of how and why He made us, the world will quickly tempt us with counterfeit gods.”
+“If we do not develop an identity in our Creator and an understanding of how and why He made us, the world will quickly tempt us with counterfeit gods,” she added.

-In the end, she added, all of us need to find that “God-shaped hole” that we fit into if we become who God has created us to be.
+In the end, she said, all of us need to find that “God-shaped hole” that we fit into if we become who God has created us to be.

 Share This Article: